Droupadi Murmu: Governor of Jharkhand (2015–2021)

 Murmu was sworn in as the Governor of Jharkhand on 18 May 2015, becoming the first woman to hold the position.
 The BJP was in power in the Jharkhand Government for most of her six-year tenure as a governor and was also in power in the Union Government throughout her tenure.
 She administered the oath of office to Hemant Soren as Chief Minister of Jharkhand in 2019.

-Ratan Tirkey, a former BJP politician and activist, said that Murmu had not done enough to make sure that the self-governance rights granted to tribal communities were properly implemented.
-These rights were granted under the Fifth Schedule and the Panchayats (Extension to Scheduled Areas) Act, 1996 or PESA.
-Tirkey said, "Despite several requests, the then governor never exercised her powers to implement the Fifth Schedule provisions and Pesa in letter and spirit".

 Her six-year tenure as Governor began in May 2015 and ended in July 2021.

 Pathalgadi movement

 In 2016–2017, the Raghubar Das ministry was seeking amendments to the Chhotanagpur Tenancy Act, 1908, and the Santhal Pargana Tenancy Act, 1949.
 These two original laws had safeguarded the rights of tribal communities on their land.
 According to the existing laws, land transactions could only be done between tribal communities.
 The new amendments gave the tribals the right to allow the government to make commercial use of tribal land and to take tribal land on lease.
 The proposed bill amending the existing law had been approved by the Jharkhand Legislative Assembly.
 The bills were sent to Murmu for approval in November 2016.